davmarksman/better-signals/Readme.md

 Great mod again.

-Please note my changes need more testing and are not ready to be merged in.
+My changes only seek to improve a little on the hard work you've done and it's focused on a small part of the codebase because the rest is pretty amazing.

 I'll update the PR as and when I find bugs.
 Please report any issues you spot.
+That said I've tested it a fair bit using N-signals mod and it's working well with no issues.

 # Summary
 - Attempts to work out if a red signal is safe to be treated as green